Scholars Who Point Us In The Right Direction**

 By Bruce Camber, Initiated: January 11, 2017 Most recent update, a first draft: 26 January 2018

 1. Leonhard Euler.
-Can Euler’s Equation be extended to the universe?
+Can Euler’s Identity be extended to the universe?

 Euler’s insight from 1748 may be larger than currently understood.
 Physicist Richard Feynman called it “our jewel… the most remarkable formula in mathematics” Can it be applied to the universe?
-Is it possible that we live in an exponential universe?
-Historic discussions were reopened.
-The most enigmatic is the finite-infinite relation.
+Do we live in an exponential universe?
+Let us reopen historic discussions, the most enigmatic being the finite-infinite relation.
 More…

 We started working on our chart in 2011.
 It is simple, granular, natural, and symbolic .
-Other scales of the universe also work, yet the most informative begin at the Planck Scale and go to the current Age of the Universe.
+Other scales of the universe also work, yet the most informative begins at the Planck Scale and goes to the current Age of the Universe.
 That creates a parts-whole simple logic.
-Also, if these dimensionless numbers do not work within a scale of the universe, we need to examine the nature of logic and numbers.
-When we take this chart as a given, there are many substantial observations to make.
+Also, if the dimensionless constants do not work within a scale of the universe, we need to examine the nature of logic and numbers.
+If we were to take this chart as a given, there are many substantial observations to make.
 The biggest is that our physical universe is finite and derivative.
 Planck Time becomes the first moment of the universe.
 Going up to the current time, that range defines the Age of the Universe.
 So, I believe it is long overdue that we all revisit Sir Isaac Newton’s absolute space and time.
 It has been our “commonsense” view for centuries and I believe it has been truncating our scholarship since the 1687 publication of his Principia.
 I struggled with this conclusion, but this chart of simple calculations opens a new perspective.
 My struggle.
 The chart.
 Why now?

 2. Gottfried Leibniz: The relation is the primary real.